gnunn-gitops/gitops-admin-plugin/README.md

 | 4.14  | 4.14-0.0.21  | 4.14 |
 | 4.15  | main  | 4.15, latest |

-Note in the near future the main branch will be cloned to a 4.14 branch and the 4.15 branch will move to main.

 ## Deployment on cluster

-The plugin can be installed from the manifests included in the `/manifests` folder using kustomize, make sure to use the correct branch.
+The plugin can be installed from the manifests included in the `/manifests` folder using kustomize, make sure to use the correct branch for the desired version.

 ```
 oc apply -k https://github.com/gnunn-gitops/gitops-admin-plugin/manifests/overlays/install